 The world tends to divide people according to wealth, race, ethnicity, gender, and those who God saves and those who God rejects.
 The problem is these divisions are often misguided and unfair - based on guidelines that self-proclaimed righteous people have created.
 Jesus worked to break down the false barriers and to love and include those thought to be discarded by God when, in reality, they were only discarded by fellow humans.
 Jesus brought healing and wholeness, welcome and friendship, serving in the spirit of humility and equality, loving with a perfect love that brought him to his death on the cross.
 These are the ways of God, given to us to live into as a new creation clothed in the perfect love of Christ through the mystery of baptism.
-Dying with him, rising with him in the new life of God's kingdom.
-The new life began with Jesus this day when he was resurrected.
-It continues across time each time the message of his resurrection is proclaimed.
+Dying with him, rising with him in the new life of God's kingdom here on earth as in heaven.

+That new life began with Jesus this day when he was resurrected.
+It continues across the ages each time the message of his resurrection is proclaimed.
 The message first given by the angels to the women, the women then giving the message to the disciples, and so on and so on until we hear the message and pass along the message - Jesus has new life and because he does, so do we.
 Across the centuries, the message of new life brings new life.
-God is making a new creation, all things are being drawn to the intended perfection.
+God is making a new creation, all things are being drawn relentlessly toward the wholeness God intends - God, people, and planet all in right relationship with each other.